 Oakland, California native Kevin Eastman thrives on simplicity and logic.
 An accomplished, skilled speaker, mentor, and community activist with a “tell it like it is” mentality, he shoots from the hip when discussing personal development and improvement.
 His mission (and passion) is assisting people with overcoming the obstacles they face.
 One of his favorite philosophies is, "Obstacles, barriers, and challenges are only as large as you make them in your head."

-Kevin has earned education degrees from the Community College of the Air Force, Columbia Southern University, and Azusa Pacific University, respectively.
+Kevin has earned education degrees from the Community College of the Air Force, Columbia Southern University, and Azusa Pacific University.
 He is also certified in Marketing, Professional Selling Skills, and Sales Coaching.

 Married and residing in Southern California, Kevin enjoys being involved with community development and improvement efforts as a member of Alpha Phi Alpha Fraternity, sports, traveling, watching movies, listening to music, writing, cooking, meeting people, and spending time with family and friends.

-I have come a long way since growing up in Oakland.
+I've come a long way from growing up in Oakland.
 Joining the Air Force, living in various part of the world, meeting interesting people, and experiencing different cultures tend to work wonders on a person.

 Perhaps one of the most amazing lessons I've learned, is the difference between passion and purpose.
 The two sound similar, but they're actually quite different.
 Passion is what wakes you up each morning, ready to engage in an activity.
 The purpose is the benefit others receive as a result of you engaging in the activity you're passionate about.